Pekalongan: History

 The coastal area around Pekalongan was part of the ancient Holing (Kalingga) kingdom.
 The 7th century Sojomerto inscription, discovered in neighboring Batang Regency, Central Java, is linked with Kalingga as well as the ancestor of the Sailendras.
-The exact location of the Kalingga capital is unclear however, that it was suggested lies somewhere between Pekalongan and Jepara.
-However it is most likely that Kalingga was located in Pekalongan instead of Jepara, since there is similarity of names between Kalingga and Pekalongan.
+The exact location of the Kalingga capital is unclear.
+It has been suggested that it was somewhere between Pekalongan and Jepara; however it is most likely that it was located in Pekalongan, rather than Jepara, since there is similarity of names between Kalingga and Pekalongan.
 The name probably slightly shifted over centuries, from Kalingga, Kaling, Kalong, and later added with pe- -an circumfix forming "Pekalongan".

-The history of Pekalongan dated back to the early 12th century.
-A book written in 1178 by a Song dynasty official already had record of Pekalongan, then known to Chinese merchants as "Pukalong", it was then a seaport of Java (then known as Dvapa); the king of Java lived at Pukalong, knotted his hair at the back of his head, while his people wore short hair and wrapped their body with colorfully weaved cloth.
-Chinese merchant ship set sail from Canton during November, with the aid of fair wind sailed nonstop day and night, arrived at Pukalong in about one month.
-The people made wine from coconuts, produced very delicious red and white cane sugar, the kingdom made coins out of bronze and copper, 60 copper coins exchanged for one tael of gold.
-Local produces included pepper, clove, sandalwood, eaglewood and white round cardamom.
+The history of Pekalongan dates back to the early 12th century.
+A book written in 1178 by a Song dynasty official already had a record of Pekalongan, then known to Chinese merchants as "Pukalong".
+It was then a seaport of Java (then known as Dvapa).
+The king of Java lived at Pukalong - he knotted his hair at the back of his head, while his people had short hair and wrapped their body with colorfully woven cloth.
+A Chinese merchant ship set sail from Canton during November, and with the aid of fair winds sailed nonstop day and night, arriving at Pukalong after about one month.
+The people made wine from coconuts, and produced delicious red and white cane sugar.
+The kingdom made coins out of bronze and copper, with 60 copper coins exchanged for one tael of gold.
+Local produce included pepper, clove, sandalwood, eaglewood and white round cardamom.

-Pekalongan became a part of the empire of the Sultanate of Mataram through treaty and marriage alliances by the early 17th century.
+Pekalongan became a part of the empire of the Sultanate of Mataram through treaties and marriage alliances by the early 17th century.
 The area was on the geographic periphery of the empire, which was based in interior central Java.
 However, it was a wealthy area, and by the end of the 17th century, the substantial money and produce it sent to the center made it a key part of Mataram's realm.
 The area went into economic decline during the 18th century, and the Dutch East India Company began to gain substantial influence over the area's political and economic life.
 The Dutch built a fort in the city in 1753; this fort still stands.